-This UK zone 8 allotment planting plan follows a mainly ‘raise and plant’ method whereby seeds are sown indoors in cells.
+This UK zone 8 allotment planting plan follows a mainly ‘raise from seed’ method whereby vegetables and flowers are grown from seed started off in modules trays and recycled plastic bottles.
 As soon as leaves have developed then seedlings are to be placed outdoors undercover for hardening off.
-When seedlings are strong enough – usually from around four weeks from sowing – they are then planted outdoors into dig beds.
+When seedlings are strong enough – usually from around four weeks from sowing – they are then planted outdoors into no-dig beds.

 Multi sow four spinach seeds in each cell after the first week of February.
 They are hardy and tolerate colder temperatures both for germination and growing.
 Water the trays, let them drain and stack them on top of each other indoors for 5-7 days.
 Once they have germinated place them in a greenhouse or cold frame to prevent them from getting leggy.
 After four to five weeks they can be planted out approximately 20 centimetres or 8 inches apart and covered with fleece.
 You can cut and come again before they start to flower in early summer.
 Start harvesting the larger darker leaves around mid to late April, remove and compost the yellowing leaves to help stop pests.